 Who is involved?

 We kicked off the program in July 2018 with Air New Zealand – an airline with an impressive history of product innovation and a fresh outlook on the commercial and customer opportunities emerging from technology.
-In May 2019, our second partner Vantage Airport – a global airport investment, development, and management company – came on board.
+In August 2020, our second partner CAE Inc. – a manufacturer of simulation technologies and training services primarily for airlines – came on board.

-We’ll soon be announcing another partner in the training technology space as well as other partners down the road.
+We’ll soon be announcing other partners down the road.
 If you’re a forward-thinking travel provider, we’d love to chat further.